Here’s the full list of all visa-free countries for Nigerians who are international passport holders?

 Hmm, another one.
 A Nigerian citizen can only stay here for a maximum of 90 days and you’ll need to provide return tickets.

-You want to go Haiti?
+Do you want to go to Haiti?
 A Nigerian goes here visa-free for 90 days.
 Haiti is a Caribbean country located in the North American Country continent.

 Official languages: Haitian Creole, French

 20. Iran (Middle East)

 Nigerians visiting Iran are provided with a visa on arrival.
 Also called Persia, and officially the Islamic Republic of Iran is a country in Western Asia.